-The Chairman and the Chief Executive Officers ("CEOs") of each of the Group's business divisions are separate persons to ensure an appropriate balance and separation of power, increased accountability, and clear division of responsibilities.
-The Chairman, who is non-executive, is not related to any of the CEOs of the business divisions.
+The Chairman of the Company and the Chief Executive Officers ("CEOs") of each of the Group's business divisions are separate persons to ensure an appropriate balance and separation of power, increased accountability, and clear division of responsibilities.
+The Chairman, who is non-executive, is not related to any of the CEOs of the Group's business divisions.
 There is no business relationship between him and any of these CEOs.
 Likewise, none of the CEOs are related to each other, and neither is there any other business relationship between or among them.